 While it is hard to put a value on the airport lounge visits, a day pass is usually around $30 per person, and with Priority Pass Select you can bring yourself plus two guests.
 In lieu of a lounge, you can use a Priority Pass restaurant which is worth up to $56 when traveling with a guest per airport visit.

 TSA PreCheck allows you to use special priority lanes (that are usually shorter) at airports to get through security faster.
-Global Entry allows for the same, but also lets you speed through customs when entering the US from abroad.
-Normally it costs $85 for TSA PreCheck and $100 for Global Entry, and they both last five years.
+Global Entry allows for the same, but also lets you speed through customs when entering the U.S. from abroad.
+It normally costs $85 for TSA PreCheck and $100 for Global Entry, and they both last five years.
 But you can enroll in either of these programs for free via a statement credit when you use your Marriott Bonvoy Brilliant card to pay the application fee.

 You can only use this credit once every four years (4.5 years for TSA PreCheck).
 It is usually best to apply for Global Entry if you can, because it includes TSA PreCheck and the extra cost is covered by the card.
 Since you can earn this $100 credit once every four years with Global Entry, I will put the value of this perk at $25 per year ($100/four years).